CSIS-iLab/new-silk-road/DETAILED_INSTRUCTIONS.md

 When you see a `$` followed by a space then some other words, i.e. `$ brew install python3`, that means this should be run on the command line.
 You don't type the `$`.

-# Part 1: Transform your computer into a developer's machine
+# Part 1a: Transform your computer into a developer's machine (macOS)

 This section covers installing a number of tools commonly used by web and application developers, with a focus on macOS.
 This section involves a number of steps, but those steps should only need to be performed once per machine.
 After you've installed these tools, you may update them occasionally.
+If you are using a Linux based operating system then you should skip this section and follow the direction in the follow section on setup for Debian/Ubuntu based distributions.

 ## Install a Homebrew, package manager